 During the hearing, your criminal defense lawyer is allowed to cross-examine the officer, but this cross-examination is limited to asking questions relating to probable cause, not the entire case.
 The judge then reviews the testimony and decides whether probable cause exists.
 If so, the judge will say the case is “bound over for trial.”
 If not, the judge will dismiss the case.
 However, even if the judge dismisses the case, the prosecution can still present the case to the grand jury for indictment.

-The Changes of Winning at a Preliminary Hearing
+The Chances of Winning at a Preliminary Hearing

 - Gathering Information.
 Either through the pre-hearing meeting or the hearing itself, we get to hear the police’s side of the story and challenge them on various issues.